 At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the premiums you owe.
+In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 1-800-701-9000 7 days a week, between 8:00 a.m. - 8:00 p.m.
-(From Apr.
-1 - Sept.
-30, representatives are available Monday - Friday, 8:00 a.m. - 8:00 p.m.)
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-800-701-9000, 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.